sensei-hacker/inavwiki/Bluetooth-setup.md

 ![](https://i.imgur.com/HDakZPo.jpg)
-To extend your USB lifetime or to be cool on the field, you may want to whip up your phone and connect via bluetooth to your Flight Controller.
-This guide is for you.
+You want to extend the lifetime of your micro USB and look cool on the field?
+Whip up your phone and setup your FC via bluetooth, this guide is for you.
 # Equipment
 * Flight Controller with a 3V3 pin and one free UART.
 * (https://www.amazon.com/gp/product/B07BRM9752/ref=oh_aui_search_asin_title?ie=UTF8&psc=1)[Bluetooth chips, 2 pieces for $8] this module is great because it's already setup optimally, baudrate at 115200 and needs no FTDI to send AT code at.